dabeaz/curio/docs/reference.rst

 When performing external work, it's almost always better to use the :func:`run_in_process` and :func:`run_in_thread` functions instead of :func:`run_in_executor`.
-These functions have no external library dependencies, have substantially less communication overhead, and more predictable cancellation semantics.
+These functions have no external library dependencies, have less communication overhead, and more predictable cancellation semantics.

 The following values in :mod:`curio.workers` define how many